gomorpheus/morpheus-docs/release_notes/current.rst

 Appliance & Agent Updates
 =========================

+:Installer: - The entry ``skip-log-bin`` is now being written to the embedded MySQL 8 bin log file at ``/opt/morpheus/embedded/mysql/my.cnf``.
+This results in logging being turned off by default in MySQL 8 on the appliance
 :Node Package: |morpheus| Node and VM Node packages updated to v3.2.18 with updated repo GPG keys.